open-contracting/deploy/docs/deploy/update.rst

 Delete an Apache module
 ~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Add a temporary Salt ID, for example:
+Add a temporary state, for example:

    .. code-block:: none

       headers:
         apache_module.disabled

 #.
 Deploy the relevant service, for example: